SELF GUIDED AUDIO TOURS HAWAII

 Patience is a Virtue

 Be patient.
 Not everyone will be as fast or fearless as you, so take the opportunity to be a shining beacon for humanity.
-Be encouraging and allow people to move at their own pace.
+Be encouraging, supportive, and allow people to move at their own pace.

 Reconsider Bringing the Kids

-Angel’s Landing may not be a family affair.
-The regulators do not allow dogs on most Zion hikes.
+Although some people will disagree, Angel’s Landing may not be a family affair.

-While the regulators technically permit children on Angel's Landing, remember that more than 15 people have died on this trail in the last 30 years.
+While children are technically permitted on Angel's Landing, remember that more than 15 people have died on this trail in the last 30 years.
 While there is no hike without risks, Angel’s Landing is particularly narrow, steep, and challenging.
 Before attempting such a dangerous hike, consider your child's age, behavior, experience, and physical condition.

 Don’t Feed the Wildlife